 Figure 16.
-Impressions from a Cognition Academy Max Planck School of Cognition | Doctoral Candidate Handbook - Orientation Phase
+Impressions from a Cognition Academy

 2.3.3 Lab rotations

 Candidates will have on average three lab rotations with MPSCog faculty members during the orientation phase.
 First (or second) of the lab rotations will be arranged in the lab of the provisionally matched doctoral supervisor.
 Additionally, candidates should submit a list of three laboratories of MPSCog faculty members, where they would like to rotate (only one lab rotation abroad is possible).
 The coordination team will tailor lab rotation schedules for each candidate.